 When the Climate Emergency & Childhood Trauma Collide

-I grew up in a fundamentalist religious family who fervently believed that the “End Times” were near.
-Propaganda which was terrifying for a child (such as the move A Thief in the Night) and warnings and admonitions from our church leaders – and in my case, from my parents, since my dad was one of our church ministers – were a regular part of my upbringing.
-As a result, I spent the majority of my childhood and adolescence in a chronic state of terror about the imminent end of the world.
-With age, my intellectual doubt about the contradictory claims of our church’s doctrine grew to virtual rejection of it, but the fear was still wired into my neurons and soma.
+They fervently believed that the “End Times” were near and warnings and admonitions from our church leaders (including my pastor father) and propoganda (such as the movie A Thief in the Night) were a regular part of my upbringing.
+As a result, I spent the majority of my childhood and adolescence in a state of terror about the imminent end of the world.
+And though with age, my intellectual intensity made me question and ultimately reject our church’s doctrine, the fear was still wired into my neurons and soma.
 When I left religion in my early twenties and finally had access to other thought systems, I was existentially, intellectually and somatically relieved to not have to live under that constant threat.
-With support from therapists and coaches, I started to heal the trauma I had incurred from feeling chronically unsafe in the world, and life started to seem much more open-ended and hopeful.
+With support from therapists and coaches, I started to heal the trauma I had incurred from feeling chronically unsafe in the world, and life started to become much more open-ended and hopeful.

-Additionally, I specialize in working with gifted people, and many of them have told me that – like me – they’ve been struggling with the fact that there’s no amount of applying their uncommon smarts which will solve this emergency once and for all.
-It is so vast and so overpowering.
-For many of us, that feeling triggers other traumatic memories from childhood: times when no matter how much we tried to use our fast minds to resolve agonizing family or cultural or other social dysfunctions, we were just kids and didn’t have enough resources, strength, social support or lived wisdom to be able to make a big enough difference to really change our fate.
-The helplessness we felt then can be reactivated and compounded by our feelings of helplessness now.
+It helped when I learned that ecological grief is a real thing, and that like me, many people are struggling with it now.
+Additionally, many of the gifted people I work with have told me that – like me – they’ve been feeling additional grief and helplessness over the fact that there’s no amount of applying their uncommon smarts which will solve this highly complex emergency once and for all.
+Not rarely that feeling of helplessness triggers gifted-specific trauma: memories of times when, no matter how much we tried to use our fast minds to resolve agonizing family or cultural or other societal dysfunctions, we were just kids and didn’t have enough resources, strength, social support or lived wisdom to be able to make a big enough difference to really change our fate.
+Once again, the emotional reactions and layered, complex, and across time dimensions.

 A Compassionate Breakthrough